clr337/my-repository/README.md

-this is a feature branch
+this will cause a conflict